MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/v1-module-mfa-connect-to-exo-powershell.md

 - Windows Remote Management (WinRM) on your computer needs to allow Basic authentication (it's enabled by default).
 To verify that Basic authentication is enabled, run this command **in a Command Prompt**:

 - When you use the Exchange Online Remote PowerShell Module, your session will end after one hour, which can be problematic for long-running scripts or processes.
 To avoid this issue, use [Trusted IPs](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-mfasettings#trusted-ips) to bypass MFA for connections from your intranet.
-Trusted IPs allow you to connect to Exchange Online PowerShell from your intranet using the old instructions at [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).
+Trusted IPs allow you to connect to Exchange Online PowerShell from your intranet using the old instructions at [Basic auth - Connect to Exchange Online PowerShell](basic-auth-connect-to-exo-powershell.md).
 Also, if you have servers in a datacenter, be sure to add their public IP addresses to Trusted IPs as described [here](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-mfasettings#enable-the-trusted-ips-feature-by-using-service-settings).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).